AngelLozan/AngelLozan/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Hello+there%2C+thanks+for+visiting+%F0%9F%91%8B+;I'm+a+Full-stack+Ruby+and+JS+Dev;Have+a+look+around+%F0%9F%91%80+;Let+me+know+your+questions!" alt="Typing SVG" /></a>

-Experienced Software Engineer with 2+ years of expertise in web application and backend system development.
+Experienced Software Engineer with over two years of expertise in web application and backend system development.
 Skilled in Full Stack development, specializing in communications, Web3, security, and legal practices for cryptocurrency users.

 I’ve built several full stack applications, including a full stack polygon app with a creator login on, a clone of Zendesk with Web3 features like a built-in block explorer and wallet api integrations and four chrome extensions to help automate in my current role at Exodus, either for myself or developing for a team.
 Each project I’ve done helps me solve a problem and produce a desired outcome.
 For instance:
 - Electron app: Automates reporting processes